christianalfoni/jflux/README.md

 ```

 ####<a name="components-listeningtouievents">Listening to UI events</a>
-Since jFramework is based on jQuery you will be able to use delegated events
+Since jFlux is based on jQuery you will be able to use delegated events
 in your component to listen for user interaction.

 ```javascript